Kadipa/DOB-JOB-DE-Project/README.md

 Fig 4: Airflow DAG

 Note: To Run the Metabase step correctly, you have to put the correct username and password in the .env.

 ---

+### Clean Up Resources

 Everything is done, when you want to clean this project, you can wipe it out by using this command: